stevenctl/service-mesh-for-less-blog/docs/eks/cluster-install.md

 eksctl create cluster -f clusterconfig.yaml
 ```

-__Note:__ Adding the following taint to the `managedNodeGroups` setion of the eksctl config will ensure
+__Note:__ Adding the following taint to the `managedNodeGroups` section of the eksctl config will ensure
 application pods are not scheduled/executed until Cilium is deployed.
 This was not enabled above since the
 first step in testing is to create a baseline.